» The Music » Recommended Recordings

 Tonio, a young Tyrolean peasant, saved Marie's life when she slipped while mountain-climbing.
 He immediately became smitten.

-The Duchess of Krackentorp is a haughty grand dame lioness with an eligible bachelor son, somewhere offstage.
+The Duchess of Krackenthorp is a haughty grand dame lioness with an eligible bachelor son, somewhere offstage.

 Where and When?